Improvement of Spiking Neural Network with Bit Planes and Color Models: Experiments

 \begin{itemize} \item The proposed method yields performance improvements for both grayscale and color images by increasing gradient magnitude and improve model SNR during training process. \item The gain of the proposed method depends on the employed dataset, ranging from 0.31\% to 1.45\% in small grayscale image dataset and 2.80\% to 17.33\% for practical colored image dataset with RGB-based variants. \item Proposed method can be generalized for different SNN variants. \item Though RGB is the default color model in existing datasets, it is not always the best one, providing highest results in only two datasets. \item Based on both theoretical foundation and in terms of average accuracy value over all datasets, HSL is the best color model and CMY is the worst one.
 Yet HSL provides the best performance in only one dataset. \end{itemize}

 Our experimental results demonstrate that bit-plane coding can enhance the performance of SNNs.
 Despite the significant performance gains, the added computational complexity is a limitation of our method.
-As shown in Figure \ref{fig:scatter_perf_avg}, the average complexity increase in terms of processing time can be from 48.57\% to 85.35\%, which could be a drawback in some applications.
+As shown in Figure \ref{fig:scatter_perf_avg}, the average complexity increase in terms of processing time can be from 48.57\% to 85.35\%, which could be a drawback in some edge applications where resource utilization are of higher priority.
+Still, along with most spike coding methods utilized in surrogate training in SNN, both proposed method and baseline are still able to compute spike signal within linear time complexity \( \mathcal{O}(n) \)\cite{auge2021survey}.
+Empirical evaluation of processing speed and utilized memory could varied across datasets, attributed to factors such as input resolution, hardware specifications, and software library versions.
 Also, another limitation is that, similar to recent studies \cite{hu2021spiking, fang2021deep}, the experiments in our study are still based on software simulations.
 Implementations and experiments on hardware would be definitely needed to understand the actual complexity.

 As our study is the first one to investigate bit plane coding in SNNs, it can be extended in different directions.
-First, a more extensive theoretical analysis is necessary to model the impact of bit plane coding on the performance of SNNs, especially for different machine learning tasks.
-Second, it is obvious that the choice of color model may depend on the task in question, such as medical image analysis or traffic object recognition.
+First, a more extensive theoretical analysis is necessary to model the impact of bit plane coding on the performance of SNNs for different machine learning tasks or cross ANN-SNN benchmarking\cite{deng2020rethinking}.
+Second, it is obvious that the choice of color model may depend on the task in question, such as temporal-based segmentation\cite{patel2021spiking} , object recognition\cite{su2023deep} and knowledge distillation \cite{guo2023joint}.
 So, experiments in different application domains to understand the effects of the proposed method and color models for different tasks.
-In addition, the proposed method should be implemented on some hardware platforms and tested in practical scenarios.
+Additionally for future works, the proposed method should be implemented by mapping proposed spike coding method on hardware platforms for deployment such as FPGA or Intel Loihi chip\cite{nunes2022spiking} and tested in practical scenarios such as low power edge devices\cite{zheng2021balancing}.